Is Your Child Not Fitting In At School? Here’s How to Help Them

 Author: Dr Lucy Russell

-When your child isn’t fitting in at school, how can you encourage them to embrace their uniqueness?
+When your child doesn’t fit in at school, how can you encourage them to embrace their uniqueness?

-Should you try to help them fit in with others?
+• Should you try to help them change their behaviour to fit in with others, or should you focus on building their resilience?

-This article considers the most important things to do to support a child of any change when they feel they don’t fit in.
+This article considers the most important steps to take to support a child of any age when they feel like they do not belong.

 Is Your Child Struggling Socially At School?

-If your child is struggling socially at school it doesn’t mean there is something wrong with them.
-It could be related to the dynamics.
+If your child is socially struggling at school it doesn’t mean there is something wrong with them or they are not good at making friends.
+When your child doesn’t fit in at school, it can be a challenging experience, but these hurdles are often simply related to classroom dynamics.

 Should I try to hang out with a new group or stick with this one in my comfort zone?

-Should I act the clown or be myself and risk others calling me weird or boring?
+Should I act the clown or act cool or be myself and risk others calling me weird or boring?
+This choice is part of the essential developmental task of navigating social hierarchies.

 Transitions and Time: When Your Child Isn’t Fitting In

-The transition from primary school or middle school to secondary and the monumental task of making new friends can feel overwhelming.
-It can be a hard time even for those who thrived in their previous school environment.
+The transition from primary or middle school to secondary school and the monumental task of making friends can feel overwhelming.
+It can be a difficult time even for those who thrived in their previous school environment.

 My daughter was very lucky when she started high school, as she found a supportive, stable and healthy friendship group straight away.

-It took my son a little longer to settle and he had a tough time in year seven, but he has now found his crew of good friends and it has made the world of difference to his happiness.
+It took my son a little longer to settle and he had a tough time in year seven, but he eventually found his crew of good friends and made the world of difference to his happiness.

-However, for some children it can take a long time to settle into a friendship group or even to feel they have one friend who is the right fit.
+However, for some children it can take a long time to settle into a social circle or even to feel they have one friend who is the right fit.

-But time is needed for them to figure out how to give it, and who it’s best to give it to.
+It is really important for your child to understand this.
+They have a lot to give in their relationships.
+But time is needed for them to figure out how to give it, and who it is best to give it to.

 Your Child Not Fitting In At School: Understanding Evolution and Social Groups